glup-ai/kunstig-frontend/README.md

 # Kunstig (Frontend)
 This Kunstig React App displays beautiful images from Kunstig's trained models.
+Kunstig is a General Adversial Network (GAN) we in Glup.ai have trained to create beautiful art pieces 💖
 ## Check out our deployed webapp
 https://glup-kunstig-galleri.azurewebsites.net/